Web Scraping with PHP Tutorial with Example Scripts (2025)

 });

 I like where this is going; our script is more and more looking like a conversation that even a non-programmer can understand, not just code 🥰.
 However, now is the time to find out if you're coding along or not 🤨: does this script return results when running it?
-Because for me, it didn't at first - I spent an hour debugging why and finally discovered a solution :
+Because for me, it didn't at first - I spent an hour debugging why and finally discovered a solution .
+It should've been fixed by now, but if it hasn't:

 composer require masterminds/html5

-As it turns out, the reason why Goutte (more precisely: the DOMCrawler) doesn't report XML warnings is that it just throws away the parts it cannot parse.
+As it turns out, the reason why the DOMCrawler doesn't report XML warnings is that it just throws away the parts it cannot parse.
 The additional library helps with HTML5 specifically, and after installing it, the script runs as expected.

 We will talk more about this later, but for now, let's remember that we're still missing the birth years of our jubilees.
 This is where a web scraping library like Goutte really shines: we can click on links!
-And indeed: if we click one of the names in the birthday list to go to a person's profile, we can see a "Born: " line, and in the HTML a <time datetime="YYYY-MM-DD"> element within a div with the id name-born-info:
+And indeed: if we click one of the names in the birthday list to go to a person's profile, we can see a "Born: [birthdate]" line, and in the HTML a <div data-testid='birth-and-death-birthdate'> element containing two <span>s:

 This time, I will not explain the single steps that we're going to perform beforehand, but just present you the final script; I believe that it can speak for itself: